 Consequently, many interviewees expressed an interest in tooling and platforms that would provide them with an integrated, workflow-based approach that would deliver simplicity, portability, performance and functional consistency across cloud environments, and code and application security throughout the development-production lifecycle.

 These insights lead IDC to conclude that vendors best positioned for market success will be those that can address the above challenges in a manner that is aligned with and cognizant of service providers’ existing culture, practices, and established processes.
 In doing so, these vendors will help their customers reduce the impact of skills scarcity, enhance operational consistency (through DevOps practices and streamlined workflows), and simplify integration with open-source software.
 An added benefit for customers is the avoidance of cloud-vendor lock-in and the greater portability and flexibility that accrue from it.

 In addition to conducting interviews with organizations pursuing cloud-native application development, IDC was also fielding a worldwide survey on this topic.
-We look forward to sharing the aggregated findings of that research in a white paper that will be available shortly.

 Research authors: Brad Casemore, Research Vice President, Datacenter and Multicloud Networking, IDC, and Karl Whitelock, Research Vice President, Communications Service Provider, IDC